Meredith SchweigAssistant Professor of Ethnomusicology

 Schweig recently completed her term as President of the Association for Chinese Music Research (2017-2020) and was previously Associate Editor of CHINOPERL: The Journal of Chinese Oral and Performing Literatures (2016-2019).

 At Emory, she teaches introductions to ethno/musicology, as well as courses on ethnographic fieldwork methods, Sinophone popular musics, musical narrative, and global hip-hop.
 She is affiliated faculty in the East Asian Studies Program.
-In 2022, Schweig will serve as an Emory University Arts and Social Justice Fellowship Faculty Partner.
+In 2022, Schweig served as an Emory University Arts and Social Justice Fellowship Faculty Partner.

 Publications